Basic Techniques...

 Fabric

 Wash with warm soapy water and dry.
-Do not use dryer sheets or softeners
+Do not use dryer sheets or softeners as these will repel the paint.

 Candle Painting

-On candles is a residue that is a mold release agent used when
+On candles is a residue that is a mold release agent used when pouring the hot wax.
+You must remove this first.
+Wipe with alcohol or buff with paper towel until the sheen is gone.

 To Finish

-Wood, Metal and Paper Mache Pieces Apply a nice even coat of Delta’s Varnish of choice using 1” wash brush.
+Apply a nice even coat of Delta’s Varnish of choice using 1” wash brush.
 Sand very lightly with 450-grit dry/wet sandpaper between each coat of varnish.
-May be repeated as many times as desired. |
+May be repeated as many times as desired.

 Glass Pieces

 Apply as many coats of Gloss Glaze as desired.
-This is not a required
+This is not a required coating but gives your glass a nice look almost as if it has been fired.
+For clear glass, glaze only the painted areas.

 Techniques